openhealthcare/toscanini/README.md

-Toscanini was an Italien conductor.
+Toscanini was an Italian conductor.

 This repository is a set of supervisord configurations to allow easy running of multiple OHC services